Mile 1773.2 to mile 1804.3 (31.1 miles, 50km)

 Waterpoints were few and far between today as well.
 There was a spring 0.1 mile off track around 10 miles in and another at around 26 miles.
 The first spring was delicious.
 Crystal clear and cold water running straight out of a hillside.

-After lunch, entering the Skye Lakes Wilderness the terrain finally changed, becoming slaty rock for many miles and a few hills thrown in to spice things up.
-While hillsides of white rocks around the size of your average TV set.
+After lunch, entering the Skye Lakes Wilderness the terrain finally changed, becoming slaty rock for many miles and a few hills thrown in to spice things up, hillsides strewn with white rocks around the size of your average TV set.

 Fire smoke is still hanging around obscuring views from up high however clear patches of blue sky to the north are a good sign that things might be on the improve.
 I’m hoping for clear air when at Crater Lake in a few days time.